William Contreras Player Props: Brewers vs. Blue Jays

 William Contreras At The Plate

-- In 11 games this season (26.8%), Contreras has picked up an RBI, and in six of those games (14.6%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Contreras has picked up an RBI in 26.2% of his games this season, with more than one RBI in 14.3% of his games.
+He has also plated three or more runs in one contest.

-- He has scored at least once 17 times this year (41.5%), including one multi-run game.
+- In 17 of 42 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.